BrowserBox/BrowserBox/README.md

 ## Progress & Roadmap

-Viewfinder has always aimed to replicate the experience of using a regular browser, as well as provide valuable extensions that push the limits of what's possible.
-You can check my progress in the list below.
+Viewfinder aims for feature-parity with desktop and mobile browsers, plus push the limits with extra features like co-browsing.
+The list below shows our progress toward those goals.
 Please note that ⭐ features are only available in Viewfinder Pro.

 **Browser Features**
 - [:heavy_check_mark:] Back and forward history buttons